FIWARE-Ops/fiware-gitops/aws/i4trust/i4trust-dev/README.md

 ### MySQL

-MySQL is used with the t3n chart.
+MySQL is deployed with the t3n chart.

 To create an own secret, change to the secrets/ folder and create a secret manifest `mysql-secret.manifest.yaml`: